ijgnd/anki__Extended_quick_reschedule_in_reviewer/src/Extended_quick_reschedule_in_reviewer/config.md

   next interval are shown
 - `add_quick_buttons_to_dialog`: if true, show buttons (and use shortcuts) to reschedule for a fixed period (see quick_button options below)
-- `final_latest_date`: [beta] If you want to make sure that you don't accidently reschedule your card for a date that's too far in the future, e.g. if you have an exam.
-This setting works per deck.
-If you set here a deck that doesn't exist that setting will be ignored.
-If you use a filtered deck the limit of the source deck is also applied.
-Limits of parent decks are also applied.
-If you don't set a limit for a deck here the setting for Maximum Interval from your deck options is used (so that no invalid values can be written to the database).
-As a precaution I label this "beta - might not work" because no other Anki developer has verified the code yet.
-But it works for me.
 - `focus_lineedit`: button that resets the focus to the area where you input the digits
 - `relearn_key`: this reschedules a card as new